apache/spark/docs/running-on-kubernetes.md

 * You must have appropriate permissions to create and list [pods](https://kubernetes.io/docs/user-guide/pods/), [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in your cluster.
-You can verify that you can list these resources by running `kubectl get pods` `kubectl get configmap`, and `kubectl get secrets` which should give you a list of pods and configmaps (if any) respectively.
+You can verify that you can list these resources by running `kubectl get pods`, `kubectl get configmap`, and `kubectl get secrets` which should give you a list of pods and configmaps (if any) respectively.
+  * The service account or credentials used by the driver pods must have appropriate permissions as well for editing pod spec.
 * You must have a spark distribution with Kubernetes support.
 This may be obtained from the [release tarball](https://github.com/apache-spark-on-k8s/spark/releases) or by [building Spark with Kubernetes support](../resource-managers/kubernetes/README.md#building-spark-with-kubernetes-support).